Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 char ssid[] = "J.D.";         // your network SSID (name)
 char password[] = "planetofthekiwis"; // your network password

-char clientId[] = "67e0980fa03941609c24ae7126b30ae5";     // Your client ID of your spotify APP char clientSecret[] = "ff9d5521a0974487a99cddad31f6f8f5"; // Your client Secret of your spotify APP (Do Not share this!)
+char clientId[] = "your client id here";     // Your client ID of your spotify APP char clientSecret[] = "Your client secret here"; // Your client Secret of your spotify APP (Do Not share this!)

 // Country code, including this is advisable
 #define SPOTIFY_MARKET "NL"

-#define SPOTIFY_REFRESH_TOKEN "AQAp1IMnhLdwbRwIV_f2i5XTqG8oyatSUPESyZtdYwv21k2AGSwlXH4HaieJTFYgTp3ObhlKxXHWYlJ5XOTlE5oGvYFv9mJWEEOVfjitaA4ZnPIyvjQJ2ltr6RBcziV3988"
+#define SPOTIFY_REFRESH_TOKEN "Your refersh token here"

 #define BUTTON_PIN 15